If you’re like me, your favorite three words when it comes to recipes are: easy, healthy, and delicious.

 - Add the water to the bottom of the instant pot.

-- Add your asparagus plus the lemon juice, oil, and salt and pepper.
+- Add your asparagus plus the lemon juice, oil, salt, and pepper.
 Optional: garlic

 - Close and lock on the lid.